kevinolega/callcentertrainingtips/_posts/2015-01-05-conquer-shyness.md

 - You don't ask for help because you believe you are shy.
 - For some reason you may or may not be aware but **you just don't want to give others the impression that you are disrespectful or pushy**.
 - To a certain extent you actually are disrespectful and pushy to the wrong people.
-- Such bold accusations, Mr Kevin Olega!
+- Such bold accusations, Mr. Kevin Olega!
 "I am not!" you tell yourself.
 - To which I say, consider this scenario as another way of looking at things: Tell me in the comments or send me an email if you agree or disagree:
 - You have the guts and/or balls to be jobless and depend on others for your needs and survival.
 You are dense enough to ask your spouse, your parents, friends or other family money.
 - You take stuff without returning value.